Paul's passion for playing, recording, and listening to music goes back over thirty years. He is the proud owner of numerous guitars.

-Initially used in jazz, electric guitars became more widely popular with the arrival of rock 'n' roll in the 1950's and have since featured in virtually all genres of rock and pop music.
+Electric guitars are the coolest musical instruments going, with a history that goes right back to the birth of modern music.
+Initially used in jazz, electric guitars became more widely popular with the arrival of rock 'n' roll in the 1950s and have since featured in virtually all rock and pop music genres.

 I bought my first electric guitar back when I was twelve years old, an inexpensive Les Paul copy.
 It wasn't the greatest guitar, for sure, but I fell in love with it and experienced the joy of playing.
 (Later, I would go on to build a much larger collection of guitars - including my pride and joy, a 1970's Gibson SG - but you always remember your first!).